 In May, 1967 the Battalion S-3 conducted a series of classes at each supported Special Forces camp.
 Artillery techniques and tactics (to include fire planning) were informally discussed.
-Four points were emphasized: how to get a round to the target area, what to do with it once it was there, and how to plan fires and characteristics of heavy artillery.
-These classes enabled the Forces Special personnel to effectively plan artillery fire without the aid of a liai-son officer from the Battalion.171
+Four points were emphasized: how to get a round into the target area, what to do with it once it was there, and how to plan fires and characteristics of heavy artillery.
+These classes enabled the